 People may also want to remove skin tags for cosmetic reasons, especially when they are on visible areas, such as the face.

-Some techniques for removing skin tags at home are more effective and safe than others.
+Some techniques for removing skin tags at home are more effective and safer than others.
 There are also plenty of products on the market for this purpose.

 Skin tag removal bands and patches